pnp/powershell/documentation/Set-PnPPlannerBucket.md

 ```

 ### -Plan
-Specify the name of the plan to retrieve the buckets for.
+Specify the name or id of the plan to retrieve the buckets for.

 ```yaml
 Type: PlannerPlanPipeBind